tbragin/elasticon_tour16_demo/README.md

 ### Setup with Docker

-This facilitates the official docker images for ELK version 7.2.0.
+This uses the official docker images for ELK version 7.2.0.

 #### System requirements